timching/Sylius/UPGRADE-1.14.md

         )
     ```

+1. The following classes have been deprecated and will be removed in Sylius 2.0:
+    - **AdminBundle**
+    - `Sylius\Bundle\AdminBundle\Controller\NotificationController`

 1. The following services have been deprecated and will be removed in Sylius 2.0:
     - **AdminBundle**
+    - `sylius.controller.admin.notification`
     - `Sylius\Bundle\AdminBundle\Controller\Dashboard\StatisticsController`
     - `Sylius\Bundle\AdminBundle\Form\Extension\CatalogPromotionActionTypeExtension`
     - `Sylius\Bundle\AdminBundle\Form\Extension\CatalogPromotionScopeTypeExtension`